qossmic/deptrac/docs/debugging.md

 # Debugging

 Deptrac provides a series of debug commands that help you identify issues in your depfile.
-All command output one issue per line and can therefore be easily combined with with other tools like `wc` or `grep`.
+All commands output one issue per line and can therefore be easily combined with with other tools like `wc` or `grep`.

 * [`debug:layer`](#debuglayer)